baconjs/bacon.js/README.md

 `stream.map(property)` maps the stream events to the current value of the given property.
 This is equivalent to `property.sampledBy(stream)`.

-`streamOrProperty.mapError(f)` maps errors using given function.
+`observable.mapError(f)` maps errors using given function.
 More spedifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
 Function Construction rules apply.

-`streamOrProperty.mapEnd(f)` Adds an extra Next event just before End.
+`observable.mapEnd(f)` Adds an extra Next event just before End.
 The value is created by calling the given function when the source stream ends.
 Instead of a function, a static value can be used.
 You can even omit the argument if

-`streamOrProperty.filter(f)` filters values using given predicate function.
+`observable.filter(f)` filters values using given predicate function.
 Instead of a function, you can use a constant value (true/false) or a property extractor string (like ".isValuable") instead.
 Just like with `map`, indeed.